bprinty/Flask-Authorize/docs/usage.rst

     - ``group`` - A single Group associated with the content.
     - ``permissions`` - JSON data encoding permissions for the content.

-* ``MultiGroupPermissionsMixin``: A mixin that enables multi-group authorization with a content item.
+* ``GroupsPermissionsMixin``: A mixin that enables multi-group authorization with a content item.
 The database columns included in this mixin are:

     - ``groups`` - A list of groups associated with the content.
     - ``permissions`` - JSON data encoding permissions for the content.

-* ``ComplexPermissionsMixin``: A mixin that enables both user and multi-group authorization with a content item.
+* ``OwnerGroupsPermissionsMixin``: A mixin that enables both user and multi-group authorization with a content item.
 The database columns included in this mixin are:

     - ``owner`` - The owner of the content.
 Defaults to the current_user when the object was created.
     - ``groups`` - Groups associated with the content.